 Section 12.25 Criminal Incident Reporting Obligation.
-Within twenty-four (24) hours after an incident occurs, the Academy shall provide a report to the Michigan State Police, in a form and manner prescribed by State Police, either of the following: (i) an incident involving a crime that must be reported under Section 1310A(2) of the Code, MCL 380.1310A(2); or (ii) an incident, if known to the Academy, involving the attempted commission of a crime that must be reported under Section 1310A(2) of the Code, MCL 380.1310A(2); or (ii) an incident, and manner Section 1310A(2) of the Code, MCL 380.1310A(2).
+Within twenty-four (24) hours after an incident occurs, the Academy shall provide a report to the Michigan State Police, in a form and manner prescribed by State Police, either of the following: (i) an incident involving a crime that must be reported under Section 1310A(2) of the Code, MCL 380.1310A(2); or (ii) an incident, if known to the Academy, involving the attempted commission of a crime that must be reported under Section 1310A(2) of the Code, MCL 380.1310A(2).
 Failure to comply may result in the Academy being ineligible to receive any school safety grants from the Michigan State Police for the fiscal year in which the noncompliance is discovered by State Police.